 Here are all the monsters, in a shot I call “The Merry Mysthea Monster Marching Society” for reasons that only old comics fans will appreciate.

 Again, you can compare these to the Mysthea Monster artwork to see how close I came.

 Working with the larger Monster minis helped me to develop better brush control.
 As a result, I had some confidence I could work with the smaller Champion minis.
-Here are two of the best, Anuth (on the left) and Sanya (on the right).
+Here are two of the best, Anuth and Sanya.